cloudfoundry/csb-brokerpak-azure/docs/draft-release-notes.md

 ## Release notes for next release:

 ### New feature:
+- Use text field in the location property

 ### Fix:
 - minimum constraint on PostreSQL storage_gb is now enforced